smartcmd/Essentials/README.md

       - Permission: `essentials.command.notice.set`
       - Content can include `\n` for line breaks
       - Changes are saved immediately to config.yml

+- `hub` 🏛️
+  - Description: Teleport to the server's hub spawn location.
+  - Permission: `essentials.command.hub`
+  - Note: Available to all players by default

+- `sethub` ⚙️
+  - Description: Set the hub spawn location to your current position.
+  - Permission: `essentials.command.sethub`
+  - Note: Admin only - sets the location where players will be teleported when using `/hub`

 ## License 📜